emilyvertosick/Statistics-Course/docs/09-answers.md

 <div class="quote-container">

->Median survival in the 614 patients in the cohort was 8.0 years, with a median duration of follow-up for survivors of 6.4.
+>Median survival in the 614 patients in the cohort was 8.0 years, with a median duration of follow-up for survivors of 6.4 years.
 There were 284 deaths during follow-up.
 Although about 95% of patients had ten nodes or fewer, a small number of patients had a very large number of affected nodes, up to 33 in one case.
 Nodes were therefore categorized as 0-2, 3-5, 6-10, and >10.
 In a Cox regression of the 599 patients with complete data, obstruction, adhesion and number of nodes were predictive of survival.
 Neither sex, age or perforation appeared to influence survival.
 Fewer than 3% of patients experienced perforations and this variable was therefore removed from the model.
 Patient characteristics and results for the final model are given in the table.

 </div>